huggingface/candle/candle-book/src/guide/installation.md

 ```

-You can also see feature `mkl` which could be interesting to get faster inference on CPU.
+You can also see the `mkl` feature which could be interesting to get faster inference on CPU.
 [Using mkl](./advanced/mkl.md)